 What, where, how?

 Sometimes it’s really obvious where you should put new walls.
-Other times, your options aren’t quite so clear cut!
-For the most part, extending over existing structures, such as adding a bedroom over a garage, tends to be the most fuss-free option.
+Other times, your options aren’t as clear.
+I’m definitely not the most decisive person in the world, so making even the smallest of decisions can throw me over the edge (much to my husband’s dismay).
+For the most part, extending existing structures, such as adding a bedroom over a garage, tends to be the most fuss-free option.

-If you do have a garage and you don’t use it for car or other storage, converting it into an extra room might be another savvy way to get some additional room without too much expense.
-Unless you live on a new build estate, you shouldn’t need planning permission to carry out this kind of conversion.
+If you have a garage and you don’t use it for car or other storage, converting it into an extra room would probably add value to your home.
+My parents originally had a double garage, and turned it into a large kitchen diner.
+It really works, and didn’t require planning permission.
 However, if you decide to build beyond the existing walls of the garage, an application is required.

 Once you’ve thought about how and where you’ll grow your home, it’s time to move onto the finer details.
-The level of electrical work you’ll require will depend how near your extra feet and inches are to existing wiring and if you’re planning to run heating or just lighting into the room.
+The level of electrical work you’ll require will depend on lots of things, including if you’re planning to run heating or just lighting into the room.

-Hopefully this post has given you a few pointers for creating a home extension.
-If you’ve already completed your extension of dreams, maybe you could enter your efforts into the don’t move improve awards?
+Hopefully this post has given you a few pointers for creating a home extension!